jgroeneveld/schema/README.md

 # schema

 **schema** makes it easier to check if map/array structures match a certain schema.
-Great for testing JSON API's.
+Great for testing JSON API's or validating the format of incoming requests and providing error messages to the api user.
 Also see [trial](https://github.com/jgroeneveld/trial) for simple test assertions.

 The initial version was built during a [Dynport](https://github.com/dynport) hackday by [gfrey](https://github.com/gfrey) and [jgroenveld](https://github.com/jgroeneveld).
 It was inspired by [chancancode/json_expressions](https://github.com/chancancode/json_expressions)